 Since sympathy pregnancy can occur at any point, no one is quite sure what causes it.
 The most conclusive study suggests a correlation in the hormone levels of both you and your partner during your pregnancy, which could result in feelings of pregnancy.
 It’s also caused by a partner’s need to take an active role in your pregnancy and the stress of becoming a parent soon.

 Sympathy pregnancy is not at all harmful for either of you; in fact, it sheds perspective as to what you’re both feeling.
 The best cure?
 Talking it out.
 You both need to express what you’re feeling, pregnancy related or otherwise, and make decisions together.
-Baby impacts both of your futures, and giving your partner a more active role, or the appearance of one, during pregnancy will help both of you feel a lot better.
+Baby impacts both of your futures, and giving your partner a more active role, or the feeling of one, during pregnancy can help you both feel better.
 Though, you might still have the cravings.

 Reviewed by Dr. Jamie Lo